glomadrian/Grav/README.md

 # How use it

+The library is composed of generators, each generator take care about one thing composing different generators you can obtain different results.

+There are different kind of generators

+ - Point generator
+ - Grav generator
+ - Color generator
+ - Animation generator

 ## Point generator
 The point generator is the class that create the points locations that later will be draw using a Grav Generator.